continuedev/continue/docs/docs/setup/configuration.md

 1. For VS Code, manually download the latest .vsix file from the [Open VSX Registry](https://open-vsx.org/extension/Continue/continue) rather than the VS Code Marketplace and [install it to VS Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
 For JetBrains, manually download the .zip file from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/22707-continue) and [install it to your IDE](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk).
 2. Open `~/.continue/config.json` and set `"allowAnonymousTelemetry": false`.
 This will stop Continue from attempting requests to PostHog for [anonymous telemetry](../telemetry.md).

-## Self-hosting an open-source model

-For many cases, either Continue will have a built-in provider or the API you use will be OpenAI-compatible, in which case you can use the "openai" provider and change the "baseUrl" to point to the server.

-However, if neither of these are the case, you will need to wire up a new LLM object.
-Learn how to do this [here](#defining-a-custom-llm-provider).

 ## Context Length

 Continue by default knows the context length for common models.
 For example, it will automatically assume 200k tokens for Claude 3.
 For Ollama, the context length is determined automatically by asking Ollama.
 If neither of these are sufficient, you can manually specify the context length by using hte `"contextLength"` property in your model in config.json.